marijadev/QuizzApp_Angular6/README.md

 At this moment, these users are hard-coded in the database and there is no possibility of registering a new one.

-Therefore, if you want to get access to the application, you will need to install the *back-end* from the instructions listed bellow and then login with the credentials provided bellow this text.

 **login**: contains login form and logic for user sign-in.